gcziprusz/project-tmpl/README-SETUP.md

 To stop either the local backend (the `sam local...` command) or local frontend (the `npm run...`) command, simply press `Ctrl-C` in the terminal where the process is running.

+> **TIP:** The `COGNITO_*` variables above are examples of [environment variables](https://en.wikipedia.org/wiki/Environment_variable) that the frontend configuration is looking for to how to connect to the [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) service.

 ### Scenario 2: Remote Backend, Local Frontend

 In this scenario you will deploy the backend to AWS and run the frontend locally on your laptop.
 You should use your **individual** AWS account in this scenario so that all data in DDB is yours and yours alone.

 1. Deploy the Lambda service (aka the backend):
    - Build the Java code: `sam build`
-   - Deploy it: `sam deploy --s3-bucket BUCKET_FROM_ABOVE --parameter-overrides S3Bucket=BUCKET_FROM_ABOVE FrontendDeployment=local`
+   - Deploy it: `sam deploy --s3-bucket __BUCKET_FROM_ABOVE__ --parameter-overrides S3Bucket=__BUCKET_FROM_ABOVE__ FrontendDeployment=local`

+     **Take note of the "Outputs" produced by the deploy.
+You will be using these soon.**
-2. Get the ID of the API Gateway:
+2. Configure the frontend application:
-    ```shell
-    aws cloudformation describe-stack-resource --stack-name music-playlist-service --logical-resource-id ServerlessRestApi | \
-    jq '.StackResourceDetail.PhysicalResourceId'
-    ```
-    > **TIP:** This will be a 10 digit alphanumeric string.
-Alternatively you can login to the AWS web management console and get the ID from there.
+   - CD into the web directory: `cd web`
+   - Copy the `sample.env.remote` file to `.env.remote`: `cp sample.env.remote .env.remote`
+   - Open the `.env.local` file in Visual Studio Code and update the value for these environment variables using the data from the "Ouptuts" of the `sam deploy` in the previous section.
+      - `API_BASE_URL`
+      - `COGNITO_DOMAIN`
+      - `COGNITO_USER_POOL_ID`
+      - `COGNITO_USER_POOL_CLIENT_ID`

 3. Run a local web server (aka the frontend):
    - CD into the web directory: `cd web`
-   - `U5_API_RESOURCE_ID=ID_FROM_ABOVE npm run run-local`
+   - `npm run run-remote`
-     > **TIP:** The string `U5_API_RESOURCE_ID` is an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) that the frontend configuration is looking for to know whether it should connect to the localhost or a remote host.

 After doing all of this, you will have a server running on port `8000` - you can access it by going to [http://localhost:8000](http://localhost:8000) in your browser.
 The difference from Scenario 1 is that now the Lambda functions are running in AWS.
 If you open the developer tools in your browser you will see requests being made to a URL like `https://GATEWAY_RESOURCE_ID.execute-api.us-east-2.amazonaws.com/Prod`.
 Once you have made several requests this should be noticeably faster than running the code locally on your laptop.

-### Scenario 3: Remote Backend, Remote Frontend
+### Scenario 3: Remote Backend, Remote Frontend - Continuous Delievery

-In this scenario all the code will be deployed to AWS.
+In this scenario all the code will be deployed to AWS using a [GitHub Action](https://docs.github.com/en/actions).
+This approach mimics a real world [_continuous delivery pipeline_](https://www.atlassian.com/continuous-delivery/principles/pipeline).
+A new version of the application will be deployed whenever a pull request is merged into the `main` branch. **This is the approach you will use for the Unit 5 Midstone Project for deploying both the backend and frontend code to AWS.**

 You should use your **group** AWS account in this scenario so that all data and code is shared by your team.

 > **NOTE: Walk through these steps with your group.** The configuration steps only need to be done by one person on the team, and then your GitHub repo and AWS group account will be configured for the rest of the team.